 Instructions

-- After 2 - 3 days, heat the oven to 325°F. Remove the meat from the marinade, scraping off any parts that cling.
-Pat the meat dry and season with salt, freshly ground pepper and thyme leaves.
+- After 2 - 3 days, heat the oven to 325°F. Remove the meat from the marinade, scraping off any vegetables or peppercorns/cloves that cling.
+Pat the meat dry and season with salt, freshly ground pepper, and thyme leaves.
 Strain the marinade, keeping the solids and marinade separate.
 For now, remove the bay leaves and thyme sprigs.
 (We will return those once we have browned the onions.)

 - Heat a large Dutch oven over medium-high heat; add the olive oil, then add the meat and brown well on both sides - about 10 to 12 minutes.
 Remove the meat to a plate.